Canon 350D vs Nikon D5600

 Review summary: Canon 350D vs Nikon D5600

 So how do things add up?
 Which of the two cameras – the Canon 350D or the Nikon D5600 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Is one clearly better than the other?
+Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More heavily discounted: Has been available for much longer (launched in February 2005).